Table of contents

 What About Not Using pip

-Admittedly I haven’t used conda much, but I agree that poetry is the only good Python package manager.
+Admittedly I haven’t used conda much, but I agree that poetry is the only good Python package manager (update 2024-08-27: uv is another incredible package manager for Python!).
 It has actual lockfiles and good practices.
-It can be translated into nix very easily.
-Unfortunately most of the ecosystem hasn’t adopted it, and the majority of packages are raw pip.
+It can be translated into Nix very easily.
+Unfortunately most of the ecosystem hasn’t adopted it, and the majority of packages are raw pip

 If you are using Python, please please please please please use poetry.